Gene cluster: Gene duplication and divergence

 This model has been generally accepted since the mid-1970s.
 It postulates that gene clusters were formed as a result of gene duplication and divergence.
-These gene clusters include the Hox gene cluster, the human β-globin gene cluster, and four clustered human growth hormone (hGH)/chorionic somaomammotropin genes.
+These gene clusters include the Hox gene cluster, the human β-globin gene cluster, and four clustered human growth hormone (hGH)/chorionic somatomammotropin genes.

 Conserved gene clusters, such as Hox and the human β-globin gene cluster, may be formed as a result of the process of gene duplication and divergence.
 A gene is duplicated during cell division, so that its descendants have two end-to-end copies of the gene where it had one copy, initially coding for the same protein or otherwise having the same function.
 In the course of subsequent evolution, they diverge, so that the products they code for have different but related functions, with the genes still being adjacent on the chromosome.
 Ohno theorized that the origin of new genes during evolution was dependent on gene duplication.
 If only a single copy of a gene existed in the genome of a species, the proteins transcribed from this gene would be essential to their survival.
 Because there was only a single copy of the gene, they could not undergo mutations which would potentially result in new genes; however, gene duplication allows essential genes to undergo mutations in the duplicated copy, which would ultimately give rise to new genes over the course of evolution.